-Revenue from the provision of technical support services, technology consultation and design services is recognized when the services are rendered.
+Revenue from the provision of technical support services, technology consultation and design services and power system integration business is recognized when the services are rendered.
 The unrecognized portion is recorded as receipt in advance when deposits and instalment payments are received.